digital-work-lab/open-source-project/03-python_1.md

 # Groups

-- Form groups of three, discuss your solutions, and solve problems together.
+- Form groups of three to four, discuss your solutions, and solve problems together.

 <!--
 FIRST: Who has a working machine?